 Couchbase Server Enterprise Edition is required in order to connect to Couchbase over an encrypted connection.
 Enterprise Edition may be downloaded and evaluated for free.
 During the download process, see the license agreement for details about commercial use.

-Similarly, Elasticsearch requires an X-Pack license in order to accept secure connections.
+Similarly, versions of Elasticsearch prior to 6.8 and 7.1 require an additional license in order to support secure connections.
 A trial license can be activated by modifying a configuration setting, as explained in the Elasticsearch documentation linked below.

 Open the Couchbase Admin Console web UI and click on Security in the navigation sidebar.
 Then click Root Certificate in the sub-section navigation bar along the top of the page.

 |You might see a warning that Couchbase is using a self-signed certificate.
 That’s fine.
 This certificate will be added to the connector’s trust store, so it will be trusted regardless of who signed it.|